 What is a Good GMAT Score?

 If you’re aiming for a top MBA program, you know you’ll need to measure up against the average GMAT score of admitted students.
-For the top 10 programs, they range from 713-727.

 If you have a lower score than the class average, can you still get in?
 Maybe, but it’s less likely.
 While there have been trends in undergraduate admissions and other graduate programs to significantly decrease the weight placed on standardized test scores in admissions decisions, top MBA programs have not been quick to follow this trend.